Montreal real estate developer with Mafia ties shot dead | CBC News

 A man in his 50s is dead after he was found shot in the upper body in Montreal's Notre-Dame-de-Grâce district this morning.

-Multiple sources have confirmed to Radio-Canada the dead man is Tony Magi, a businessman with known ties to the Montreal Mafia.
+Police have not identified the man, but multiple sources have confirmed to CBC News and Radio-Canada that his name is Tony Magi, a businessman with known ties to the Montreal Mafia.

-Police were called to a garage located at 6125 Saint-Jacques Street near Beaconsfield Avenue around 11:15 a.m.
+Police were called to a building that is currently under construction at 6125 Saint-Jacques St. near Beaconsfield Avenue around 11:15 a.m.
+ET.

+Montreal police spokesperson Const.
+Jean-Pierre Brabant said the 911 caller reported a man was unconscious near the garage door of the building.

+When police arrived, they saw the man had received at least one gunshot to his upper body.
+He was transported in critical condition to hospital, where he later died, Brabant said.

 Saint-Jacques is closed between Hingston Avenue and Grand Boulevard as police investigate.